Vicious806/TrueCircleNewVersion/replit.md

-# TrueCircle - Social Dining Application
+# TrueCircle - College Student Saturday Meetups

 ## Overview

-TrueCircle is a social dining platform that connects food lovers to make new friends over meals.
-The application allows users to create and join meetups of different sizes (1-on-1, 3 people, or group), chat with participants, and coordinate dining experiences at restaurants and cafes.
+TrueCircle is a social dining platform exclusively for college students (ages 18-24) to meet every Saturday for meals.
+The application uses smart matching to connect students for 1-on-1 or group meetups at restaurants and cafes, with scheduling options for brunch (11 AM), lunch (1 PM), or dinner (6 PM).

 ## System Architecture